 Otherwise, your team members will feel as if they are being hung out to dry.

-Sometimes, efforts to convince someone to take accountability or responsibility fail because they just aren’t interested in the work involved.
+Sometimes, efforts to convince someone to take responsibility fail because they just aren’t interested in the work involved.

 This comes back to understanding what each team member wants to achieve in their career.
 If they have specific goals in mind, finding work that matches those goals can be a great way to encourage them to take responsibility.

 Otherwise, your team member is going to feel the burden of responsibility, but without any of the benefits.
-If taking on responsibility isn’t getting them to where they want to go, you may be destined to fail.
+If taking on more responsibility isn’t getting them to where they want to go, they are less likely to feel invested.

 Every leader and manager wants people to take responsibility for their actions and their work.
 But just saying it doesn’t make it so.